elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-transition-from-selfishness-to-responsibility-manifest-in-moral-development-according-to-gilligan.md

 url: /learn/psychology/questions/how-does-the-transition-from-selfishness-to-responsibility-manifest-in-moral-development-according-to-gilligan
 score: -1.0
 related_article1:
-    id: 164205
+    id: 164202
-    title: What is the significance of 'Goodness as Self-Sacrifice' in Gilligan's stages of moral reasoning?
+    title: >-
+        How does Gilligan's theory describe the influence of caring and responsibility on moral development?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-goodness-as-selfsacrifice-in-gilligans-stages-of-moral-reasoning
+    url: /learn/psychology/questions/how-does-gilligans-theory-describe-the-influence-of-caring-and-responsibility-on-moral-development
 related_article2:
-    id: 164205
+    id: 164211
-    title: What is the significance of 'Goodness as Self-Sacrifice' in Gilligan's stages of moral reasoning?
+    title: >-
+        What do studies with no or small gender differences suggest about Gilligan's theory?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-goodness-as-selfsacrifice-in-gilligans-stages-of-moral-reasoning
+    url: /learn/psychology/questions/what-do-studies-with-no-or-small-gender-differences-suggest-about-gilligans-theory
 related_article3:
-    id: 164214
+    id: 164209
-    title: How does the onset of gender differences during adolescence impact moral development?
+    title: >-
+        How does Gilligan's theory suggest avoiding harm to self and others in moral decision-making?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-onset-of-gender-differences-during-adolescence-impact-moral-development
+    url: /learn/psychology/questions/how-does-gilligans-theory-suggest-avoiding-harm-to-self-and-others-in-moral-decisionmaking
 related_article4:
+    id: 164208
+    title: >-
+        What role does compassion play in Gilligan's emphasis on caring and moral reasoning?
+    subject: Psychology
+    url: /learn/psychology/questions/what-role-does-compassion-play-in-gilligans-emphasis-on-caring-and-moral-reasoning
+related_article5:
     id: 164215
+    title: >-
-    title: What implications do developmental stages have for moral education in adolescence according to Gilligan?
+        What implications do developmental stages have for moral education in adolescence according to Gilligan?
     subject: Psychology
     url: /learn/psychology/questions/what-implications-do-developmental-stages-have-for-moral-education-in-adolescence-according-to-gilligan
-related_article5:
-    id: 164203
-    title: What characterizes the 'Orientation of Individual Survival' stage in Gilligan's stages of moral reasoning?
-    subject: Psychology
-    url: /learn/psychology/questions/what-characterizes-the-orientation-of-individual-survival-stage-in-gilligans-stages-of-moral-reasoning
 ---

 &nbsp;